GijimaGarikai/sorting-mini-project/README.md

 - Simplified TimSort

 ## Acknowledgments
+- Sam Rebelsky provided the skeleton code for all classes.
 - All implementations besides TimSort were based on my previous project on [sorting algorithm visualizations in Python](https://github.com/GijimaGarikai/Sorting-Algorithm-Visualiser)
 - ChatGPT helped to design and implement the simplified TimSort algorithm.
-ChatGPT is good at providing explanations, answering common questions, and troubleshooting syntax or standard algorithm implementations.
+It's is good at providing explanations, answering common questions, and troubleshooting syntax or standard algorithm implementations.
 Complex problems like a simplified version of timSort need you to guide it through interactive discussions and step-by-step development.
 Overall I had a good experience with it and learned a lot about timSort (maybe I'll add it to my python project?)